-The proposed development plans and perspectives are included in Attachment 2 to this Report.
+The proposed development plans and perspectives are included in Attachment 2 to Report CJ165-10/22.

 Joondalup Design Review Panel (JDRP)

 The proposal was presented to the JDRP on 16 March 2022, prior to the formal application being received in May 2022.
 A summary of the JDRP comments, as well as the applicant's response to these items is included in the table below.